 Departments spend both centrally and by funding public bodies, which are used when spending needs a degree of operational or constitutional separation from government.
 The largest such bodies in terms of the amount of funding they receive are NHS England and the Education Funding Agency.

 In absolute terms, the UK’s public spending is similar to that of Italy.
-The UK is far from unusual in its spending among developed economies, either in the total amount that it spends or relative to the size of its economy – its spending as a percentage of GDP is very slightly below average amongst OECD members.
+The UK is far from unusual in its spending among developed economies, either in the total amount that it spends or relative to the size of its economy – its spending as a percentage of GDP is very slightly below average amongst OECD members (a group of largely developed countries).

 Commons Briefing papers CBP-8046